OUR LIVING PLANET, OUR ONLY SOURCE OF LIFE IS DYING FAST —IT'S UP US TO SAVE HER AND OUR CHILDREN'S FUTURES

-While OHIAS has many beliefs their are a few which drive our mission and work, they include: respect, value, work and community.
+While OHIAS has many beliefs, a few drive our mission and work, they include: respect first and foremost for all life and planet, true value accounting for natures resources , and honest work oneself and community.

 RESPECT — Our world lacks a common respect for our living and finite planet.
 This is demonstrated by people, communities and nations when finite life-sustaining capacity of our planet is compromised for short term interests and benefits.
 This lack of common respect for our planet is so out of step with our natural world it bends minds and thinking so much it causes many to act out irresponsibly.